Impact of the pre-equilibrium phase for the determination of nuclear geometry in high-energy isobar collisions: Setup of the simulations

-where $N$ is a normalization constant and $p$ is called the \emph{reduced thickness parameter}.
-Since in this work we will be dealing solely with quantities such as eccentricities and average radius of the system, the exact value of the normalization is not needed as $\epsilon(x,y,\eta_s=0)$ will appear in both the denominator and numerator of the quantities of interest.
-In order to actually produce initial conditions with \trento, one needs to specify a value for its physical parameters ($N$, $w$, $\sigma_{\rm NN}$, $k$, $p$).
-In our simulations, these parameters were chosen to be the same as in~\cite{JETSCAPE:2020mzn} and are outlined in Table \ref{tab:trento_pars} for completeness.
+where $N$ is a normalization constant and $p$ is called the {\it reduced thickness parameter}.
+Since in this work we will be dealing solely with ratios of quantities such as eccentricities and average radius of the system, the exact value of the normalization should not matter.
+However, in order to actually produce initial conditions with \trento, one needs to specify a value for its physical parameters ($N$, $w$, $\sigma_{\rm NN}$, $k$, $p$).
+In our simulations, these parameters were chosen to be the same as in~\cite{JETSCAPE:2020mzn} (because their analysis was done for both RHIC and LHC energies) and are outlined in Table \ref{tab:trento_pars} for completeness.

-After the collision takes place, one needs to specify how long the produced system will spend in the prethermalization phase.
+After the collision takes place, one needs to specify how long the produced system will stay in the pre-thermalization stage.
 Given the model chosen in this work, such characteristic is controlled by the free-streaming time, $\tau_{FS}$.
-It is worth noting that at the moment all assumptions related to the modelling of pre-equilibrium phase are \textit{ad-hoc} and such a quantity is currently chosen to have either a constant value or is allowed to carry a dependence with the collision centrality.
+It is worth noting that at the moment all assumptions related to the modeling of pre-equilibrium stage are \textit{ad-hoc} and such a quantity is currently chosen to have either a constant value or is allowed to carry a dependence with the collision centrality.